Irish Soda Bread with Buttermilk and Raisins

 This post may contain affiliate links.
 Please read our disclosure policy.

-Irish Soda Bread with Buttermilk and Raisins is a favorite St. Patrick’s Day tradition at our house.
-Soft and tender on the inside, with a hint of sweetness, the buttermilk delivers a subtle tang that is absolutely delicious.
+Irish Soda Bread with Buttermilk and Raisins is a favorite St. Patrick's Day tradition.
+It's easy to make and incredibly delicious.
+The crumb is soft and tender, with a hint of sweetness and a subtle tang from buttermilk that makes it irresistible.

 Closeup view of Irish Soda Bread on a White Background